meyira/leap/README.md

 **Note**: This table is *Table 2* in the conference version.

 ### Table 4: OPRF Communication and Computation Complexity
-Generated using `leap/tests/oprf-ref.cpp`.
+The binary `build/leap/tests/oprf-ref.cpp` is generated using `leap/tests/oprf-ref.cpp`.
 The output includes the PRF output to verify correctness and hashing the OPRF output to remove the algebraic structure.
 IP and port are hardcoded in the file for a simpler user interface.

 This table is *Table 3* in the conference version.